jhmcstanton/jhmcstanton.github.io/posts/blog/2021-01-02-decouple-insurance.markdown

 The first way is simply price.
 When a worker has options between an employer provided insurance plan and a personal plan, obviously the personal plan will be more expensive when an employer is not covering any portion of it.
 Clearly this is compounded when the worker needs to provide for dependents.
-There's few, if any, situations where a worker would pick the personal plan in this sitation.
+There are few, if any, situations where a worker would pick the personal plan in this sitation.

 The second illusion is the option of plans provided by an employer.
 When an